Humble matching up to $300k of sales for bundle benefiting ACLU

 In order to donate all of a bundle's sales to charities, it's likely that game developers aren't seeing any income from including their games within the Freedom Bundle, and are doing so simply to benefit a good cause.

 For a minimum payment of $30, the Humble Freedom Bundle is offering over $600 worth of games and digital books, though purchasers are able to pay more for the bundle if they want.
-Overall, over fifty titles are included in the bundle, including games like Stardew Valley, Song of the Deep, and The Witness, though more could be added before sales close next Monday.
+Overall, over fourty-seven titles are included in the bundle, including games like Stardew Valley, Song of the Deep, and The Witness, though more could be added before sales close next Monday.